Westpeaks/HTTP-Healthcheck/README.md

 1. Install Python if you have not done so.
 Install the necessary libraries.
 I used pip to install the libraries.
 2. Clone this project.
-3. Ensure your YAML file is in the same format as example provided or use the example YAML file.
+3. Ensure your YAML file is in the same format as the https-sites.yml provided or use the example YAML file.
 4. Insert the correct file path in the parse_yaml() function.
 5. Save and run the .py file.
 Type ctrl+c in the console to stop program.